 The Stanford Environmental Law Journal (ELJ) was founded in 1978, and is now considered one of the best environmental law journals in the nation.
 ELJ is a scholarly periodical dedicated to analyses of current environmental legal issues and policies.

-ELJ solicits submissions from academics, practitioners, and others; it also accepts student articles.
-ELJ publishes in January, March and June.
+ELJ solicits submissions from academics, practitioners, and others; it also accepts student articles and notes.
+ELJ publishes in January and June.

 Allan C. Van Vliet

 President and Recruitment Editor